 - It sharpens your communication and helps you choose words more precisely.

-- Vocabulary opens up your mind and gives you new insights into the English language.
+- Better vocabulary opens up your mind and gives you new insights into the English language.

 - It boosts your ability to think more logically.